-- All parameters have the form keyword = value - values must be specified as shown in the BTEXT command syntax.
-A value may be a keyword as shown in the BTEXT command syntax or text described as listed in table 8-20.
+All parameters have the form

+keyword = value

+values must be specified.
+A value may be a keyword described as listed in table 8-16.

-Table 8-20.
+Table 8-16.
 Value(s) and definition(s)

 value(s) Definition(s) xxx Alphanumeric text, including spaces.
 Case sensitivity is retained. nnn Numeric text, including one optional decimal point.
 Maximum of two digits after the decimal point. sss Numeric text, no decimal points. yy-mm-dd Numeric text describing year, month, an d day.
 Each pair of characters is separated by a dash.
 Eight characters in all are required.